BTW-Community/BTW-Public/README.md

 ## 🗜️ How do I obtain the source code?

+Note: This only applies to version 1.4.1 and below!
+We are working on a more available solution to versions 2.0 and above.
+For now, if you would like access to the source code, ask on discord and we can add you.

 - [Download Minecraft Coder Pack (MCP) for 1.5.2](http://www.mediafire.com/file/95vlzp1a4n4wjqw/mcp751.zip/file)
 - Download the source code for a specific version from the releases page
 - Unpack the source code in a folder